Operational-Sciences-Group/CiscoFirewallAppliancePasswordReset/README.md

 # Step 1: Connect to the appliance.
 Connect your rollover cable to the console port on the appliance.\
 Note: While you maybe connecting to an RJ-45 Ethernet port, the connection needs to be made over serial- this is why alot of the proprietary Cisco cables are DB-9 to RJ-45.\
-In my case, I used a USB to DB-9 cable that came with propreitary drivers (So that my PC would 'see' the COM port), then connected that cable to the Rollover Cable into the device.\
+In my case, I used a USB to DB-9 cable that came with proprietary drivers (So that my PC would 'see' the COM port), then connected that cable to the Rollover Cable into the device.\
 Next, open Putty and establish a connection on your active COM port @ baud 9600, 8 parity bits, and 1 stop bit.

 # Step 2: Get into it.